lauslim12/attendance/README.md

 - Sessions are signed cookies with `SHA-1`, implemented with a high-entropy session secret (`genuuid`), and served with secure attributes (`secure`, `sameSite`, `httpOnly`).
 It is regenerated and refreshed in several instances for security.
 Sessions can be manually managed by the corresponding user.
 - Passwords are hashed with `Argon2` algorithm.
 This means that passwords are not stored in plaintext and in an event the database is stolen, hackers would not be able to look at the plaintext passwords without the knowledge of the real passwords.
 - The secret to generate the OTP is implemented with `nanoid` (it has high entropy and it is a cryptographically secure generator, taking its entropy from the system's hardware noise), and it is different for every other users in the system.
 Look at `cli/collision-test.ts` for tests.
-- Conforms to RFC 6238 and RFC 7617 (Time-Based One-Time Passwords and Basic Authorization).
+- Conforms to RFC 6238 and RFC 7617 (Time-Based One-Time Passwords and Basic Authentication).
 - OTP is time-based and it is generated with RFC 6238 algorithm with `SHA-1` hash function and a high-entropy secret (above).
 OTP is verified with the `userID` via RFC 7617 algorithm.
 OTPs are for one-time use only (in a certain timeframe).
 - User identification generator is based on `uuidv4` algorithm for low-collision user IDs.
 - Secure API protection middlewares (`helmet`, `hpp`, JSON-only API with a secure parser, slow downs, rate limiters, XST prevention, XSS prevention, and more).